halikins/Twitter2.0/README.md

 ### Notes
 https://paper.dropbox.com/doc/Twitter--ADuVCVvwop_njSNAbUU96Q2VAQ-g255BPX3K4X7G0reYOWCI

-# Project 4 - *Name of App Here*
+# Project 4 - *Twitter 2.0*

-**Name of your app** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).
+**Twitter** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: **X** hours spent in total
+Time spent: **25** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User sees app icon in home screen and styled launch screen
+- [x] User sees app icon in home screen and styled launch screen
-- [ ] User can sign in using OAuth login flow
+- [x] User can sign in using OAuth login flow
-- [ ] User can Logout
+- [x] User can Logout
-- [ ] User can view last 20 tweets from their home timeline
+- [x] User can view last 20 tweets from their home timeline
-- [ ] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
+- [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
-- [ ] User can pull to refresh.
+- [x] User can pull to refresh.
-- [ ] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
+- [x] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
-- [ ] User can compose a new tweet by tapping on a compose button.
+- [x] User can compose a new tweet by tapping on a compose button.
-- [ ] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
+- [x] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
-- [ ] The current signed in user will be persisted across restarts
+- [x] The current signed in user will be persisted across restarts

 The following **optional** features are implemented: